RS-PYTHON/rs-server/services/staging/config/staging_templates/README.md

 https://developer.ogc.org/api/processes/index.html#tag/Capabilities/operation/getLandingPage

-# staging_body.json
+# CAUTION

-This json file is the base structure to create the body of the staging /execute endpoint.
+Yaml schemas can be updated regularly: check the repo (https://github.com/opengeospatial/ogcapi-processes) regularly to see if new versions of these templates have been released.